iizotov/aws-cdk-intro-workshop/workshop/content/_index.md

 purpose of making it fun and easy to define cloud infrastructure in your favorite programming language and deploy it using AWS CloudFormation.

-So what are we going to build?
-Nothing too fancy...

-We'll spend some time setting up your development environment and learning a little about how to work with the CDK Toolkit to deploy your app to an AWS environment.

-Then, you'll write a little "Hello, world" Lambda function and front it with an API Gateway endpoint so users can call it via an HTTP request.
+You'll write a little "Hello, world" Lambda function and front it with an API Gateway endpoint so users can call it via an HTTP request.

 Next, we'll introduce the powerful concept of __CDK constructs__.